zzdglz/OOP_QA/Lecture-3.md

 - O as f parameter: in function f.
 - O as f return value: in the expression including f.
 - O as g parameter and g return value: in the expression including g.
+- O as h parameter: in function h.
-- O as h parameter and h return value: in the expression including h.
+- O as h return value: in the expression including h.